otrv4/otrv4/otrv4.md

 ### Resetting state variables and key variables

-The state variables are set to 0 and the key variables are set to NIL for this channel.
+The state variables are set to `0` and the key variables are set to `NIL` for this channel.

 ## Conversation Initialization

 OTRv4 will initialize through a [Query Message or a Whitespace Tag](#user-requests-to-start-an-otr-conversation).
-After this, the conversation is authenticated using DAKE.
+After this, the conversation is authenticated using the DAKE.

 ### Requesting conversation with older OTR versions